orkhanahmadov/orkhanahmadov.github.io/_posts/2024-02-27-testing-for-existence-of-controller-middlewares-in-laravel-without-invoking-them.md

 }
 ```

 This method can take a route and method, internally do the assertion.
-While this solves the previous problem for checking if route is login protected, we can’t write this kind of custom assertion methods for every single middleware.
+While this solves the previous problem of checking if the route is auth-protected, we can’t write this kind of custom assertion method for every middleware.
-Besides, real-world controllers has more than one middleware and they usually depend on complex setup.
-Repeating that setup on every test case is not ideal.
+Besides, real-world controllers have more than one middleware and usually depend on complex setups.
+Reproducing those setups on every test case is not ideal.

 Take this web controller as an example: